firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/controller_setup.md

 - Treat field-weakening as a high-speed tool only; riders are still seeing 20–40 km/h gains but warn that the extra current draw demands tight temperature monitoring and duty-cycle triggers so launch torque and controller temps stay manageable.[^4]
 - Dual Spintend crews treat 120–130 A phase per motor (≈160 A ABS max) as the realistic ceiling; if a hub “stutters” above ~85 A, assume a blown MOSFET or loose phase and inspect wiring or rerun sensorless detection before simply lowering limits.[^5]

+## Sensor Modes & Launch Tuning

+- Lower the hall-to-sensorless handoff when hubs cog: Mirono cut the switchover from 2 000 to ≈1 200 ERPM so Vsett hubs stay synced at crawl speeds, and the tweak aligns with the community reminder that halls usually drop out around 2 500 ERPM.[^hall_switchover]
+- Vedder’s recent HFI refinements now deliver hall-less launches on Xiaomi-class ESC ports, and Spintend’s uBox shows up inside VESC Tool’s hardware directory after the Onside Ring submission—proof that official firmware recognises the hardware and that hall-free starts are improving.[^hfi_update]
+- Full sensorless starts on 20 S hardware still need a kick; riders keep adding hall looms to legacy hubs and watch VESC logs for “brbrbr” oscillations that point to bad flux or inductance autodetect values.[^sensorless_caveats]

+## Firmware Recovery & Diagnostics

+- When the Spintend uBox BLE module refuses to pair, builders still connect over USB, flash both bootloader and firmware from the shared Google Drive, and only then retry Bluetooth pairing; VESC Tool desktop first, then Android, with a controller reboot between steps keeps the module advertising.[^ubox_ble]
+- If Spintend firmware 5.3 throws false ABS over-current trips at high ERPM, enable the ABS feature in VESC Tool and lower the current-filter constant to calm the protection logic before chasing hardware fixes.[^spintend_abs]
+- Mirono cured mid-load surging by reordering hall wires back to the standard 1-2-3 sequence and lowering the sensorless handover from 2 000 ERPM to 1 200 ERPM, proving that VESC auto-detect can pass with mis-sequenced halls yet still misfire on-road.[^hall_reorder]

+## Harness Preparation & CAN Safety

+- JST-SM three-pin leads from AliExpress match the uBox V2 harness, but set the Spintend ADC adapter to 5 V mode, route every signal before you apply pack voltage, and back motor autodetect amps down if the defaults seem aggressive.[^jst_adapter]
+- Factory Flipsky 75100 mains often arrive as cold joints; trim insulation so the wire bottoms out, flood the bullet with solder, and flatten the strands onto the PCB pad with ceramic tweezers before shrinking the insulation.[^flipsky_rework]
+- Dual-controller scooters that limp on a single ESC should disconnect the slave’s CAN and battery leads (phases and halls can stay, though full isolation is safer) to avoid back-feeding the dead controller.[^dual_can_isolation]

+## Display & Control Integrations

+- Artem published an open-source TTGO T-Display dashboard for ESP32/RP2040 variants that reads VESC telemetry over BLE and gives scooters a configurable wireless cluster.[^ttgo_display]
+- Xiaomi’s BLE dash maintains stock-style modes, telemetry, and VESC Tool access when paired with a separate Bluetooth module, making it a stealth drop-in for commuter builds.[^xiaomi_ble]
+- Spintend’s ADC adapter offers switchable 5 V/3.3 V outputs with onboard filtering, and the crew notes Spintend’s LCD throttle can bypass the board entirely when space is tight.[^spintend_adc]

 ## Thermal Management & Regen Safety

 - Flipsky’s compact single begins brushing 60 °C on the MOSFETs within 3 km at 50 A battery / 85 A phase, pushing owners to improve heatsink pressure, refresh thermal paste, and add 40 mm fans before experimenting with 100–120 A tunes.[^6]